Nüwa: Creation of humanity

-Pangu was said to be the creation god in Chinese mythology.
+Pangu provides an origin myth in Chinese mythology.
 He was a giant sleeping within an egg of chaos.
 As he awoke, he stood up and divided the sky and the earth.
 Pangu then died after standing up, and his body turned into rivers, mountains, plants, animals, and everything else in the world, among which is a powerful being known as Huaxu (華胥).
 Huaxu gave birth to a twin brother and sister, Fuxi and Nüwa.
 Fuxi and Nüwa are said to be creatures that have faces of human and bodies of snakes.

 Nüwa created humanity due to her loneliness, which grew more intense over time.
 She molded yellow earth or, in other versions, yellow clay into the shape of people.
 These individuals later became the wealthy nobles of society, because they had been created by Nüwa's own hands.
 However, the majority of humanity was created when Nüwa dragged string across mud to mass-produce them, which she did because creating every person by hand was too time- and energy-consuming.
 This creation story gives an aetiological explanation for the social hierarchy in ancient China.
 The nobility believed that they were more important than the mass-produced majority of humanity, because Nüwa took time to create them, and they had been directly touched by her hand.
 In another version of the creation of humanity, Nüwa and Fuxi were survivors of a great flood.
 By the command of the God of the heaven, they were married and Nüwa had a child which was a ball of meat.
 This ball of meat was cut into small pieces, and the pieces were scattered across the world, which then became humans.

 Nüwa was born three months after her brother, Fuxi, whom she later took as her husband; this marriage is the reason why Nüwa is credited with inventing the idea of marriage.